snpsuen/FRR_MetalLB_BGP_Minikube/README.md

 * [configs/vtysh.conf](configs/vtysh.conf).

 Make sure they are found in the correct locaton relative to the toplogy template.

-In the process, ContainerLab creates and configures the FRR spine and leaf switches based on the FRR conf files referenced in the topology template, namely [configs/frrspine.conf](configs/frrspine.conf), [configs/frrleaf1.conf](configs/frrleaf1.conf) and [configs/frrleaf2.conf](configs/frrleaf2.conf), which include details of BGP specification.
-The template also refers to two other FRR related files, [configs/frrdaemons](configs/frrdaemons), [configs/vtysh.conf](configs/vtysh.conf).
-Make sure these files are found in the relative location, configs/*.

 Inspect the deployed containers of the network topology.
 ```